The EPIC Lift Capacity Test (ELC) is an integral part of functional capacity evaluation (FCE). The ELC has been designed to assess the questions:

 We impose these controls strictly in order to protect the professionals who make the commitment to provide FCE services with integrity.

 EpicRehab has a United States patent for the “evaluation of the work capacity of injured people” that covers the ELC.
 This patent is enforceable in Canada, the United States, Mexico, Europe, Australia, and Japan.
-The only authorized equipment manufacturers are Roy Matheson and Associates and BTE Technologies.
+The only authorized equipment manufacturers are Matheson Development and BTE Technologies.
 Through the equipment manufacturer, ELC test purchasers are provided a site license that allows legal use of the ELC test at their clinic, just as computer software is licensed.
 These agreements require that all ELC test users become formally trained and certified.

 © 2014 EpicRehab, LLC | Terms & Conditions